Avoid Back Pain During Golf

 Tips to Avoid Back Pain During Golf

-- Warm up properly.
-Stretch and hit practice balls before you hit the links.
+- Stretch and hit practice balls before you hit the links

 - Maintain neutral spine positioning.
 Keep your spine in a relaxed position of comfort and bend with your hips and knees.